About Me

 DO READ THIS

-Hey, I'm Able.
-Before 40, I had the dream car, successful businesses, and my dream girl.
-Then a heart attack and loss of my family changed everything.
-I got sober and dedicated my life to art.
+Hey, I'm Able Six.
+I thought I had it all—dream car, successful businesses, and my dream girl.
+Then a heart attack and the loss of my family changed everything.
+I got sober, rebuilt myself, and dedicated my life to creating art that heals.

-Want to feel strong, confident, beautiful, happy, hopeful or at peace?
-I have a face for you.
-And if not, let's chat and I'll make a special one.
+Want to feel strong, confident, at peace?
+I might have your piece.
+And if not?
+Hit me up and I'll make something special just for you.

 ONLY READ IF YOU'RE BORED